 Population growth is very low in many developed nations (and in some cases is reversing) but that does not mean that population isn’t a problem.
 People in developed countries have a disproportionate impact on the planet: a person born in the UK will produce 11 times more consumption carbon emissions per year than one born in Nigeria, for example.
 That means that fewer people being born in the rich world has the most immediate and positive impact on our environment, climate and sustainability.

 People in the Global South do not consume at the same unsustainable levels as the rich at present, and indeed many of their citizens live in dire poverty.
-They have a right to economic development.
+They have an absolute and non-negotiable right to economic development.
 High population growth and large families make it more difficult to escape poverty.
 Empowering people to control their family sizes and limit population growth will help to achieve the global Sustainable Development Goals and ensure that in a world in which fewer people are poor, there are enough resources for all in the future.

 It's important also to recognise that although people in poorer countries have a limited impact on global environmental problems such as climate change at the moment, as countries move out of poverty, their citizens will increase their individual consumption and, as a result, their environmental impact over their lifetimes.
 Smaller families and slower population growth in developing countries is therefore also vital to prevent environmental damage in the decades ahead.